-This section shows the relationship of the building to Yates Street and View Street, with retail frontage on Yates Street and residential frontage on View Street.
-The stepped height of the podium is seen - higher on Yates Street than on View Street, and the substantial setback from View Street to the residential tower.
+This section shows the relationship of the building to Yates Street and View Street, with retail frontage on Yates Street and residential and parking/loading access frontage on View Street.
+The stepped podium is seen on Yates and View Streets, and the substantial setback from Yates Street to the residential tower.

-This section shows the substantial setback of the west tower to the neighbouring Regent Towers (approximately 23m, in addition to its offset footprint), the large outdoor terrace for day care on the roof of the podium, the residential roof garden / courtyard on the inside of the residential block, and the retail and building terracing on Cook Street.
+This section shows the substantial setback of the west tower to the neighbouring Regent Towers (approximately 23m, in addition to its offset footprint), the large outdoor terrace for day care on the roof of the podium, the residential roof garden / courtyard on the inside of the residential block, and building terracing on Cook Street.